Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification

 The analysis of the norm amplification discussed above yields the required expansion bound, in a way that has no dependence on the group or the representation.
 The flexibility in mapping element of $S$ to operators underlies the versatility of our spectral amplification.
-It allow us to preserve some of the structure of the expanders whose expansion are being amplified.
+It allows us to preserve some of the structure of the expanders whose expansion are being amplified.
 In this case, both the starting expander and the amplified expander are Cayley graph over the same group.

 It is interesting to note that this is a recurring phenomenon.
 In \cite{ALW01}, it was discovered that the zig-zag product may be viewed as a combinatorial generalization of the algebraic semi-direct product of groups.
 This connection made possible the construction of new expanding Cayley graphs in groups that are far from being simple, \eg in \cite{MW04,RSW06}.
 It is rewarding to see again how new combinatorial constructions, sometimes inferior in certain parameters to some algebraic ones, yield new results in group theory.